thumbliner/thumbliner/epistemic-foundation.md

 ---

 ### Structure of an Argument
-To argue is to say, “I think this is true, and here is why.”
-An argument is a conclusion (the claim) supported by reasons.
-A clear structure helps track that support by starting from common ground, defining key terms, setting the scope of the claim, and stating any assumptions.
-The line of reasoning is offered for the audience to judge.
+To argue is to say, “This is true, and here is why.”
+An argument leads by reason to a conclusion.
+Its structure rests on common ground, clear definitions, a specific scope of inquiry, and shared assumptions.
+The presentation guides you, step by step, to the ideal position from which to judge the merit of a claim.

 ---